 Registration & Weigh-in Procedures:

-1.A current USAW card needs to be shown at weigh-in.
-(For best result: Card should be printed on paper.
-Please do not bend paper.).
-As long as an athlete has registered online they can go directly to weigh-ins. .
-Kids and Junior Division athletes are allowed to weigh-in once provided that they actively compete in each consecutive style.
+1.A current USA WRESTLING card needs to be shown at check-in.
+Kids Division athletes are allowed to weigh-in once provided that they actively compete in each consecutive style.
 (If an athlete misses weight they can attempt to reclassify for next style during that styles scheduled weigh-in time.)

 2. Wrestlers must be in line at the beginning of weigh-ins.
-Wrestlers will not be able to weigh-in tney aren't in weigh-in area at the beginning of weigh-ins.
+Once weigh-ins start, wrestlers will not be able to weigh-in.

 3. Wrestlers should only have a competition singlet on when entering the weigh-in area.
 They must submit to a skin disease screening prior to weigh-in.
 The chief medical officer has full authority without appeal in determining the eligibility of an athlete to compete.
 Parents/coaches cannot accompany the wrestlers.
 They will not be allowed to carry additional clothing or anything other than the weigh-in card with them during weigh-ins.